Medication-Assisted Treatment For Opioid Use Disorders

 Overdose

 A big issue with MAT is that many addicts have overdosed while on MAT due to the co-administration of other frequently abused illegal or prescribed drugs.
-Methadone, for example, is commonly abused with Benzodiazepines.
-This is dangerous for all MAT medications because they depress the Central Nervous System (CNS).
-Using other CNS depressants, such as Benzodiazepines and alcohol, significantly increases the probability of respiratory failure, overdose, coma, and fatal complications.
+Methadone, for example, is commonly abused with benzodiazepines.
+This is dangerous for all MAT medications because they depress the central nervous system (CNS).
+Using other CNS depressants, such as benzodiazepines and alcohol, significantly increases the probability of respiratory failure, overdose, coma, and fatal complications.
 Many believe that since MAT is considered a harm reduction treatment, it is best used as a long-term treatment specifically for addicts with a history of chronic relapse.

 Paid Advertising.
-We receive advertising fees from purchases through the BetterHelp links below.
+We receive advertising fees from purchases through BetterHelp links.

 Online Addiction Counseling